matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 The first rule is strictly enforced by the smart contract.

-The second rule could be violated if the operator became malicious or unavailable.
-If that happened, the system entered **exodus mode**, where no new blocks were processed and users could withdraw their funds without operator interference.
+The second rule can be violated if the operator becomes malicious or unavailable.
+If that happens, the system enters **exodus mode**, where no new blocks are processed (on L1) and users can withdraw their funds without operator interference.

 #### How it works in zkSync Era